amanjaiswal777/Analysis-of-Deep-Learning-algorithms-on-COVID-19-Radiography-Database/README.md

 > /
 > **Xception**
 4. Run each notebook file on google colab and model weights will be saved in your drive.
-5. Call these trained weights while diagnosing COVID-19 with new x-ray image as per your choice.
+5. Call these trained weights while diagnosing COVID-19 with a new x-ray image as per your choice.